Lei-Leill/Robotics_Lab/README.md

 self.grounding_dino_script = '/homes/tlei/Robotics_Lab/dino_3d_location.py'  # path to your detection script
 ```

+Once you are set up, you don't need to do these next time, just run it with following steps!

 ### Steps to run it
-Go to the ros2_ws repository
+Go to the ```ros2_ws``` repository

 Do the following steps to build the packages, source to the environment that ros2 run, and run the server